Personal life of Muammar Gaddafi

 The personal life of Muammar Gaddafi was complicated and the subject of significant international interest.
+He considered himself a pious Muslim, though his view on Islam was largely personal.
+He was known for his traditional clothing as opposed to Western attire.
+He had many sons and nephews who held senior positions in the military and government.

 Personality

 Strongly influenced by his Bedouin background, Gaddafi often organized political meetings in a large tent (meeting with Lula da Silva in 2003 pictured).

 A very private individual, Gaddafi was given to rumination and solitude and could be reclusive.
-The reporter Mirella Bianco interviewed Gaddafi's father, who stated that his son was "always serious, even taciturn", also being courageous, intelligent, pious, and family-oriented.
+Reporter Mirella Bianco interviewed Gaddafi's father, who stated that his son was "always serious, even taciturn", also being courageous, intelligent, pious, and family-oriented.
 Gaddafi's friends described him to Bianco as a loyal and generous man.
 According to his biographer Alice Pargeter, Gaddafi "was always a Bedouin of the desert [...] who shunned ostentatious wealth" and a westernized lifestyle.
 Gaddafi's upbringing in Bedouin culture influenced his personal tastes for the rest of his life; he preferred the desert over the city and would retreat there to meditate.
 Even abroad, he insisted on travelling with a massive bedouin tent and to be supplied with fresh camel milk.
 Historian John Oakes argued that Gaddafi's Bedouin background strongly informed his worldview and personality, such as his tendencies to oversimplify, take extreme positions, and prefer informal as well as kinship power over obvious wealth and regular state structures.

 More widely, he was often regarded as being "bizarre, irrational or quixotic".
 Bearman noted that Gaddafi was emotionally volatile and had an impulsive temperament, with the CIA believing that the Libyan leader suffered from clinical depression.
 In 2008, two hundred African traditional leaders crowned Gaddafi "King of Kings" in what international media described as a "bizarre ceremony".
 Pargeter considered this coronation as a sign how Gaddafi craved to be accepted and adored.
 Researcher Muriel Mirak-Weissbach argued that Gaddafi was afflicted by a narcissistic personality disorder.
 She referenced Gaddafi's tendency to extreme self-aggrandizement such as repeated claims of being universally loved by all Libyans, ascribing himself superhuman or "god-like" qualities, and adopting various "grandiose" titles.
 In addition, Mirak-Weissbach stated that Gaddafi was extremely paranoid, regarding any opposition as a wider Western-Zionist conspiracy.